verdantstack/Portfolio/README.md

 * **Technology Stack:** Python, FRED API, Financial Data (Yahoo Finance), Google Cloud, Google Sheets, Looker Studio.
 * **Status:** `Core Functionality Live`
-* **Conclusion:** The system sucessfully demonstrated that rules-based Python bots can effectively prioritize and highlight 'winning' ticker symbols in backtesting.
+* **Conclusion:** The system sucessfully demonstrated that rules-based Python bots can effectively prioritize and highlight "winning" ticker symbols in backtesting.
 Realistic limitations of API latency and human-in-the-loop requirements for trade execution renders the the strategy uncompetitive against institutional HFT algorithms.
 * **Code Repository:** The code for this project is in a private repository, available upon request.